Moerfelden/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure 40x and 50x errors.
 Create a dashboard that shows these values over a 24 hour period and take a screenshot.
 <img src="./answer-img/Uptime Frontend.png"/>
 <img src="./answer-img/Uptime Backend.png"/>
 <img src="./answer-img/40x Errors.png"/>